-The last section of the poem, ‘On the Pulse of Morning’ creates an uplifting ambiance and draws an image of optimism.
+The last section of the poem, ‘On the Pulse of Morning’ creates an uplifting ambience and draws an image of optimism.
 The poetic persona refers to the horizon leaning forward.
 It is offering humankind space to place new steps of change.
 Thereafter, the rock, river, and tree tell them that they have to be courageous enough to look up.
 The nation was no less to Midas than the mendicant.
 It is no less to each American than the mastodon that lived in the past.

 In the last stanza, the voice again highlights that on the pulse of a new day, they should be gracious enough to look up and out.
-They have to look at each of their brothers and sisters’ faces.
-With looking at their eyes compassionately, one has to simply say, “Good morning.”
+They have to look at each of their brothers’ and sisters’ faces.
+By looking at their eyes compassionately, one has to simply say, “Good morning.”
 To say it, one has to be optimistic.
 Then the spirit of a new beginning will reflect in one’s eyes.

 Maya Angelou read her poem, ‘On the Pulse of Morning’ at the first inauguration of President Bill Clinton on January 20, 1993.
 She became the second poet and the first African-American woman to read a poem at the presidential inauguration.
 The first inaugural poet was Robert Frost at the inauguration of John F. Kennedy in 1961.

 Angelou won the 1993 Grammy Award in the “Best Spoken Word” category for the audio recording of the poem.
 However, like her other poems such as ‘Caged Bird’, ‘Life Doesn’t Frighten Me’, ‘Phenomenal Woman’, and ‘Still I Rise’, this poem also has some autobiographical elements.
 Apart from that, her confusion regarding the future of the nation in ‘These Yet To Be United States’ gets cleared in her one of the best-loved poems, ‘On the Pulse of Morning’.